Kreesha Turner: 2013–2014: Evolution Inevitable

+2014–Present: Second Life

+After the release of "MJ", Turner found new management under Nick Cannon and the Ncredible imprint.
+She was then signed by Charlie Walk and Monte Lipman to Republic Records, and her musical sound shifted towards dancehall/reggae.
+In 2015, she released a single called "Sexy Gal" featuring T.O.K, which received moderate success in the Caribbean and dancehall/reggae community.
+She went on to record and release a song with Shaggy and Costi called "Reggae Dancer" that received great success overseas but never gained popularity in the United States.

+Turner also collaborated with a number of notable modern reggae acts, including Collie Buddz, Ky-Mani Marley, Konshens, and K'Coneil, releasing a number of moderately successful records with them.
+Her last musical release was in 2017.

+Turner then shifted her focus to the world of finance, teaching online about financial literacy, investing in the stock market, and other related topics under the nickname #StockBae.

+In addition to her work in finance, Turner has also continued to be involved behind the camera in film and television as a producer.
+Despite her shift in focus, Turner's musical career has left a lasting impact, with her unique blend of reggae, dancehall, and hip-hop continuing to inspire other artists in the genre.

 Artistry

 Musical style and voice

 Turner possesses the vocal range of Jazz and soprano.
 She spoke of her beginning with understanding music by stating "I started doing everything I possibly could: I did vocal, guitar, piano, music theatre, acting; I was a part of a gospel choir, jazz choir, I started writing, recording my own material.
 It was about increasing my odds, and also, increasing my knowledge."
 On Passion, Kreesha co-wrote just five songs, among them, the album’s title track.
 That first time out, she went into every writing session with the mindset of a student.
 "I’d work with a songwriter and they’d ask ‘how do you want to approach this?
 And I’d say, ‘no, how do you work as a songwriter?’
 I wanted to learn, to gain tools to put into my own songwriting tool kit."
 In early 2010, when Kreesha began the writing/recording process for Tropic Electric, she brought that tool kit to work every day.
 "Last time I watched them build the house.
 This time I felt I could grab the tools and do it myself.
 I was there for the creation of every song and influenced every element.